 Delta Air Lines is the first airline to offer an all-suite Business Class product.
-The suite is a smaller and less luxury (but more affordable) version of the popular Etihad A380 First apartments.
+The suite is a smaller and less luxurious (but more affordable) version of the popular Etihad A380 First apartments.
 This private suite design undoubtedly copies the concept of the suites that originated in First Class.

 Passengers traveling on Delta One can expect meals with wine pairings by American sommelier Andrea Robinson; noise-canceling headphones; TUMI amenity kits featuring Kiehl’s Since 1851 skincare products; and pajamas on select flights.
 Delta will primarily use the A350 on flights between the US and Asia and will be progressively retrofitting its B777 fleet with the new product.